tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 The following resource may help you understand the process for submitting an Issue.
  * [HOW TO OPEN ISSUES VIDEO HELP & UNDERSTANDING](https://www.youtube.com/watch?v=YshvUGgF_3o)

-Issues should be used to report problems with the library, request a new feature, or to discuss potential changes before a PR is created.
+Issues should be used to report problems, request a new feature, or to discuss potential changes before a PR is created.
 When you create a new Issue, a template will be loaded that will guide you through collecting and providing the information we need to investigate.

 If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.

-Adding a reaction can also help to be indicate to our maintainers that a particular problem is affecting more than just the reporter-
+Adding a reaction can also help to be indicate to our maintainers that a particular problem is affecting more than just the reporter.

 ### ASSIGNING YOURSELF TO AN ISSUE
 If you find an issue that you would like to begin working on, please make sure to assign yourself and declare that you have begun.